josancamon19/self-attention-pytorch/03-tf-from-scratch-kaggle-guide/README.md

     - fewer heads, less perspectives, but each head is richer
     - each head receives a slice of each token in the input sequence.
 - Why not **sending the whole embedding input into each head?**
-  - all heads would learn similar patterns, we want them to specialize
+  - all heads would learn similar patterns, we want them to specialize contains x information, the other 1/8th, etc?
-  - [ ] My question here is, then when creating the embeddings, a portion of it represents different things, can that be *interpreted*, like 1/8th contains x information, the other 1/8th, etc?
   - compute just grows absurdly, exponentially.
 (512*64, to 512*512)
   - It was tried is not better, MQA Google, GQA Llama 2